-The approach followed to quantify pedestrian wind conditions over the site is based on Computational Fluid Dynamics (CFD) simulations of wind speeds across the study site within a virtual environment, meteorological analysis of the Ottawa area wind climate, and synthesis of computational data with industry-accepted guidelines1.
+The approach followed to quantify pedestrian wind conditions over the site is based on Computational Fluid Dynamics (CFD) simulations of wind speeds across the study site within a virtual environment, meteorological analysis of the Ottawa area wind climate, and synthesis of computational data with City of Ottawa criteria.
 The following sections describe the analysis procedures, including a discussion of the pedestrian comfort guidelines.